-We are asking our stockholders to approve an amendment to our amended 2006 Stock Incentive Plan, or the Existing Plan and, as amended, the Plan, so that we can continue to use the Plan in order to attract and retain key talent, encourage stock ownership by our employees, non-employee directors and consultants, better align with governance best practices.
+The company has undergone significant transitions in recent periods.
+We have new management and management has recruited talented new directors, who bring valuable experience to the board of directors.
+In addition, the company's Fabry clinical program continues to move forward.
+As we make further progress, we will need to strengthen the team and hope to recruit talented new employees to the company, and must retain our current team.
+In order to do so, we must have available options that can form part of a compensation plan.
+To that end, we are asking our stockholders to approve an amendment to our Amended and Restated 2006 Stock Incentive Plan, or the Existing Plan, and, as amended, the Plan.
+Stock-based compensation will remain a key component of overall compensation for employees given that we intend to continue to conserve cash.
+We also believe that talented employees, non-employee directors and consultants that receive stock-based compensation will have their interests aligned with those of the stockholders.
 Our Board of Directors unanimously approved the proposed amendment to the Plan, subject to approval of our stockholders at the Annual Meeting.
 Approval of the Plan requires the affirmative vote of the record holders of a majority of the outstanding shares of our common stock that are present in person or by proxy at the Annual Meeting and entitled to vote on this matter.